Randoragon/dwm/README.md

 - dwm is actively developed by the suckless community
     - [suckless.org](https://suckless.org)
-- some snippets of code (mostly vanitygaps for various layouts) are reimplemented copies originating from Luke Smith's dwm repo
+- some snippets of code (mostly vanitygaps for some layouts) are reimplemented copies originating from Luke Smith's dwm repo
     - [github.com/lukesmithxyz/dwm](https://github.com/lukesmithxyz/dwm)